acidlabsStudios/EmployeeHandbook/who-does-what.md

 __Kara DeFrias__ is our mentor, guide, sounding board, and advisor.
 She's based in San Diego and is the go-to person for when you might have doubts about a decision you want to make.
 She's also an active designer, speaker, and all-around genius, One day, we'll find a way to bring her to Australia.

 ### Design
-__Nathanael Coyne__ is our Senior Designer right now.
+__Nathanael Coyne__ is our Lead Designer right now.
 He's an instinctive designer, coach for ways of working, and more.
-He was also the first hire at the company. __Linda Gehard__ is a Senior Designer based out of Sydney with a useful history working on mobile, FMCG and more.
+He was also the first hire at the company.

-### Business Development
-Right now, the entire BD team is __Katrina Tidy__.
-If you talk to someone who might be a lead, or hear about something we should be doing, talk to her.
-She's also a first-class content strategist, project manager, and maker of things to happen.